Ellen R. M. Druffel

 Ellen Druffel is an American oceanographer and isotope geochemist known for her research using radiocarbon to track marine processes.
+Druffel was born in Los Angeles, CA, but raised in Pasadena.

 Career

 Druffel is a professor who holds the Fred Kavli Endowed Chair in Earth System Science at U.C.
 Irvine, where she was one of the department's founding faculty members.
 She received a B.S. in chemistry from Loyola Marymount University in 1975 and a PhD in chemistry in 1980 from the Department of Chemistry at U.C.
 San Diego, where her Ph.D. advisor was Hans Suess.

 Awards

 In 1990, Druffel received the James B. Macelwane Medal from the American Geophysical Union.
 Druffel is a fellow of the American Association for the Advancement of Science (2001), and a fellow of The Oceanography Society (2009).
 In 2004 she was awarded the Ruth Patrick Award from the American Society of Limnology and Oceanography.
 The Ruth Patrick Award is given "to honor outstanding research by a scientist in the application of basic aquatic science principles to the identification, analysis and/or solution of important environmental problems.".
 Druffel's Ruth Patrick award acknowledged "her sustained critical contributions on the composition and age of dissolved, particulate, and sedimentary carbon and for furthering the understanding of the processes governing the fate and distribution of oceanic carbon and the important role that the oceans play in global carbon flux."
 In 2016 she was awarded the Roger Revelle Medal from the American Geophysical Union.
 Druffel was elected to the National Academy of Sciences in 2020.